VeronicaNoe/epiTom-NatPop/README.md

   No raw data are stored in this public repository; this folder contains only helper scripts and metadata.

-- `02_get-pseudo-pan-genomes/`
+- `02_get-pseudo-genomes/`
-  Construction of pseudo–pan-genomes and reference-related preprocessing.
+  Construction of pseudo–genomes and reference-related preprocessing.

 - `03_biseq-processing/`
   Bisulfite / WGBS processing: trimming, mapping, deduplication, and